 Are Cost Concerns Delaying Dental Cleanings?
 Survey Says Yes

-Public opinion research released from the Delta Dental Institute found that U.S. adults were more likely to report that concerns about inflation and rising prices, rather than concerns about COVID-19, prompted them to delay oral health care.
+Public opinion research released by the Delta Dental Institute found that U.S. adults were more likely to report that concerns about inflation and rising prices, rather than concerns about COVID-19, prompted them to delay oral health care.

 The poll found that 95% of adults agree oral health is essential to overall health.
 Almost 6 in 10 said they would continue to receive routine, preventive dental care to avoid major health care costs down the line, even if money were tight.
 But almost half of adults surveyed — including 42% of dental and health care workers — said they delayed or canceled a dental cleaning, citing inflation and rising costs as their primary concern.
 Adults in lower income brackets were much more likely to delay oral health care than their higher-earning counterparts.